 Hands up who’s comfortable making mistakes?
 No one?
 Me neither.

-Making errors is rarely a cause for celebration.
+Making mistakes is rarely a cause for celebration.
 The shame that accompanies them can make you feel like the little kid who got it wrong in front of the whole class.

 But what if you considered mistakes the way Neil Gaiman describes – as proof that you’re “pushing yourself, changing yourself, changing your world”?
 Not so negative now.